-The thick layer of Lower Ordowician limestone near Wulong is criscrossed by cave labyrinths.
+The thick layer of Lower Ordovician limestone near Wulong is crisscrossed by cave labyrinths.
 This limestone in some areas is covered with Paleozoic sandstone, helping to preserve it from erosion.

 Some of the largest sinkholes in the world – such as the exotic Qingkou tiankeng – are located here and some of the most impressive caves in the world connect these giant sinkholes.
 San Wang Dong is the longest known of these caves.

 San Wang Dong is known for decades but intense exploration of the cave started just some decade ago.
 This exploration is organized by the international Hong Meigui Cave Exploration Society.

 Cave has many passages formed by powerful streams.

 Closer to its southern end cave crosses Shiwangdong tiankeng – up to 252 m deep sinkhole.
 It runs close to Taipingmiao and Daluodang tiankengs as well – most likely it is connected to these sinkholes but these passages still need to be found.

 San Wang Dong cave runs very close to another giant cave – Er Wang Dong.
 San Wang Dong, in general, is located lower than the other cave – but it is possible that both caves are linked.